agarmu/website/src/pages/posts/01-polynomials.md

 > **A note on autocompletion/AI-generated code**: I would strongly suggest that
 > you disable copilot and/or Replit's AI autocompletion features if you're new
 > to Haskell.
-It will probably impede your ability to learn, at least to some
+They will probably impede your ability to learn, at least to some
 > extent.

 ### Replit Setup